DCWelch/file_renamer/README.md

    0 Travel Day (4).mp4  -->  2024_06_20_17_005.mp4
    ```

-This tool was created for a very specific use case (to help organize photos from various common sources), so it is intentionally static and simple.
-For more powerful and complicated tool, see some of the alternatives listed below.
-Visit [dcwelch.github.io/file_renamer](https://dcwelch.github.io/file_renamer) for more high-level information on this tool.
+This tool was created for a very specific use case (to help organize photos from various common sources at the press of a button), so it is intentionally static and simple.
+For more complicated and powerful tools, see some of the alternatives listed below.
+Visit [dcwelch.github.io/file_renamer](https://dcwelch.github.io/file_renamer) for more high-level information on this file renamer.

 ![example_file_renamer_gui](https://github.com/user-attachments/assets/fcdd43af-fcf1-448f-b83b-66fc174a3122)